JordanHC/waterloo-gatsby/src/pages/how-to-help/index.md

 @WaterlooDock

+### Fundraising

+Please contact us to find out how you can support us in fundraising or giving a voluntary contribution to support the campaign.

 ### Raise Awareness of Our Aim

 Please tell your family, friends and anybody that cares about our city.
 Let's save Liverpool's heritage!